Gabe-Ichwan/digital-garden-jekyll-template/_pages/index.md

 layout: page
 title: Home
 id: home
-permalink: Hello
+permalink: /
 ---

 # Welcome! 🧙🏼‍♂️

-This is the hoempage
+This is the homepage

 **Notes**